cinight/SimpleTools/README.md

 # SimpleTools

 Some tools I made for making my daily work easier. \
-Unity version : 2019.3+, but should work in older versions with minor code fix
+Unity version : 2020.2+ on master.
+For older versions pleaase see branches.

 ## Editor